 Ahh, the weekend.
 How we all long for it to come along.
 A trip to the pub, a night on the tiles, a day in the park, leisurely breakfasts with the papers – what sweet bliss those 48 hours bring when many of us are freed from the demands of the working week.

-The release of Roger Michell’s Le Week-end, featuring Jim Broadbent and Lindsay Duncan as an ageing married couple who embark on a weekend to Paris in order to relive their honeymoon, had us pondering weekends on film.
+Roger Michell’s Le Week-end, featuring Jim Broadbent and Lindsay Duncan as an ageing married couple who embark on a weekend to Paris in order to relive their honeymoon, had us pondering weekends on film.
 Since weekends are so often about time to relax and unwind, there’s a whole tranche of cinema in which these days seem barely to exist.
 Films thrive on action and dynamism, not characters putting their feet up or idly whiling away the hours until the Monday morning alarm clock.
 Are the days of the week even recognised in, for example, the James Bond series?
 For 007, every day seems to be a day in her majesty’s service.

 |10 to try